Types of carbon calculator

 Each asks for slightly different data requirements, or asks the questions in different ways.

-It's not always clear what emissions factors each of these calculators use for their assessment and therefore the reasons behind the differences in results are unclear.
+It's not always clear what emissions factors each of these calculators use for their assessment.
+Therefore the reasons behind the differences in results are unclear.

-- BPS records – for hedges, precise cropping/fallow/environmental/forestry areas.
+- BPS records – for hedges, precise cropping, fallow, environmental, forestry areas.

 - Soil bulk density and soil organic matter measurements.

-- Fertiliser and spray records – it helps if you have these as precise as possible, although calculators may aggregate the applications into amounts of passes through the crop.
+- Fertiliser and spray records.
+It helps if you have these as precise as possible, although calculators may aggregate the applications into amounts of passes through the crop.

-- Energy and fuel use – diesel for tractors, drying and heating are all accounted for at some point.
+- Energy and fuel use.
+Diesel for tractors, drying and heating are all accounted for at some point.

 - No sequestration and no machinery accounted for.

-Cool Farm Tool: 249.56tCo2e
+Cool Farm Tool: 249.56tCo2e.

 - Calculates on a crop by crop basis.
 No machinery is accounted for.